-Ms. Lawson assists in handling a wide range of transactional entertainment work for the firm's Broadway, Off-Broadway, touring and international productions, including the preparation of investment documents, author and rights agreements, licenses and agreements among producers, and advises production company clients on their day-to-day production legal needs.
+Emily Lawson is a partner at Lazarus & Harris, working with clients in the entertainment industry.
+Emily concentrates her practice in the commercial theatre industry, representing established and up-and-coming producers, investors, authors, and other industry professionals.
+She handles a wide range of transactional entertainment work for the firm's Broadway, off-Broadway, touring and international productions, including the preparation of investment documents, author and rights agreements, licenses and agreements among producers, and enjoys facilitating conversations with producers about all facets of the theatre industry.

-Prior to joining Lazarus & Harris in 2008, she worked for ten years in the entertainment industry, starting her career at the Jim Henson Company, initially as an assistant to the puppet costume designer for Sesame Street and later as the Production Manager for the Muppet Workshop.
-Ms. Lawson later ran her own puppet fabrication shop and managed the build of the Audrey II puppets for the Broadway and National Touring Productions of 'Little Shop of Horrors.'
-She then spent several years working for various Broadway general managers where she negotiated and prepared performer and creative personnel agreements.
-Ms. Lawson has extensive experience with theatre and puppetry related development and production in both the creative and production management.
+Prior to joining Lazarus & Harris in 2008 – initially as a contracts specialist and in 2015 as an associate – Emily worked for ten years in the New York entertainment industry, starting her career at the Jim Henson Company as an assistant to the puppet costume designer for Sesame Street and later as the production manager for the Muppet Workshop.
+She then spent several years working for various leading Broadway general managers, gaining experience as an associate general manager and company manager, as well as assisting in production management, and project managing the build of the Audrey II puppets for the Broadway and national touring productions of Little Shop of Horrors.
+Emily has extensive experience with theatre development and production in both creative and project management.

-Ms. Lawson is a volunteer with the Brooklyn Bridge Animal Welfare Coalition and the Brooklyn Cat Cafe.
+Emily is a volunteer with the Brooklyn Bridge Animal Welfare Coalition and the Brooklyn Cat Cafe.